osyBodife/bamazon-customer/README.md

 ## Currently the Application has two modules as follows;
 1. Customer Module
-   1.This is designed to enable a customer buy things from tha App
+   1. This was designed to enable a customer buy things from tha App
-   2. It can be acces from node.js using bamazoncustomers.js
+   2. It can be accessed from node.js using bamazoncustomers.js
 2. Manager Module
    1. This module is accessed through bamazonManager.js file
-   2. It is designed to enable Manager add inventory, pull reports , add new products to store etc
+   2. It was designed to enable Manager add inventory, pull reports , add new products to store etc

 ### Sample of Transaction Activities
 # Customer Module